sp3nx0r/blog/content/posts/2018-08-25-practical-application-of-keylogger-for-ir/index.md

 Create a task, and this is important, make sure to run it as the user.
 The script has to be run in the user's context, otherwise you'll get nothing.

 ![Windows Task Scheduler - Create Basic Task window showing task name and description fields](images/2018-09-23_17-03-37.jpg) Then another thing to note is the Action, we'll kick powershell.exe but adding the flag `-WindowStyle Hidden`, which will result in a quick flicker of a powershell window but will quickly disappear.
-So either kick it off when the user isn't around (afterhours) or make it a plausible looking script.
+So either kick it off when the user isn't around (after hours) or make it a plausible looking script.
 We hijacked a current IT rollout to masquerade the script so it didn't arouse too much suspicion.

 ![Windows Task Scheduler - New Action window showing PowerShell command configuration](images/2018-09-23_17-04-22.jpg)